teddywest32/cloudradioo-app/README.md

 This is the app version of cloudradioo, built with [electron](http://electron.atom.io/) and [Vue.js](http://vuejs.org) (with [Vuex](https://github.com/vuejs/vuex)).

+## Installer

+Please go to the [release page](https://github.com/devfake/cloudradioo-app/releases) and get the latest version for your operation system

+## For developers

 ### Requirements
 * Node / NPM